I had this uncomfortable realization recently that managing my anxiety is never done.

 24) Take a day off every week

 A day when I can do anything, or nothing, or everything (that’s not work-related).
 It can be productive things – like cleaning or gardening – but not expected things.
 If I feel like shampooing the carpets, great!
-If I feel like repotting the plans, great!
+If I feel like repotting the plans, fantastic!
 The point is, I don’t have to.

 I’m not quite there yet, but I’m getting closer.
 And, in fact, I have a day off planned this weekend in Lake Arrowhead, where the only work I’m at risk of doing is taking new pictures for the website.